Table of Contents

 Links are still a major variable in Google’s algorithm.
 A website that does not have enough high-value links can be deemed not valuable enough to rank in Google.

 Now, don’t think you can go out and buy links, or do things too quickly gain links.
-Link building is about creating experiences and content that will naturally earn links.
+Link building is about creating great website experiences and content that will naturally earn links.
 So if you don’t have enough links to help Google see your website as authoritative, trustworthy, and relevant enough to rank, start creating some awesome pieces of content, and market that content to earn the links that Google wants to value.

 Internal links: These are the links in your navigation, footer, sidebar, or any contextual link that helps a user navigate through your website.

 You can usually tell a group of navigational links are spammy if the anchor text that is used goes beyond what a normal user would need to know to determine what the page being linked to is actually about.

 Most of the time this type of internal link spam happens in the sidebar or footer of a website where large blocks of links can be placed that have little effect on the primary user experience of the page.